top of page

 • Reflux and heartburn: Alcohol relaxes the lower esophageal sphincter, increasing the likelihood of acid reflux.

-• Liver strain: The liver must prioritize metabolizing alcohol before anything else, which can increase long-term risk of liver disease.
+• Liver strain: The liver must prioritize metabolizing alcohol before anything else, which can increase the long-term risk of liver disease.

 ree

-How to Minimize Negative Effects:
+How to Minimize Negative Effects

 Comments